Cpierswim/GTAC-Tools/README.md

 ### Other details
  - 3 tiered data structure
  - Was able to use and create files that were used by the desktop software that had a 99% market share at the time, especially important for use with Meet Management software
- - Used cutting edge technologies of the time, AJAX so a lot of the pagaes that used more concentration from the user did not require page reloading
+ - Used cutting edge technologies of the time, AJAX so a lot of the pages that used more concentration from the user did not require page reloading
- - Managed to update Microsoft automaticlly supplied code to be able to use batch inserts and batch updates for the coaches picking events.
+ - Managed to update Microsoft automatically supplied code to be able to use batch inserts and batch updates for the coaches picking events.
 This cut time processing all the entries from several minutes on our previous website provider to less than .1 second.
 (This was only possible due to the new partial classes that had come out not long before.)